-Growing the next generation of women in wine and elevating the voices of the many women who want to address gender equality in the wine sector of the hospitality industry right now.
+Growing the next generation of women in wine and elevating the voices of the many women who want to address gender equality in the wine world.
 Women and Revolution is for all women, including AFAB,* non-binary, and those with a trans experience/history.
 We are committed to creating a safe inclusive space that encourages professional and personal growth, and builds community and connection.
 We actively challenge the systems and perceptions that cause gender inequality across the industry.

 Our Core Values

 Our events are run on stolen Aboriginal land and we acknowledge that First Nations sovereignty was never ceded.
 Our membership fees will contribute to paying the rent.
 All events will include an Acknowledgement of Country at a minimum, and a Welcome to Country when possible.
 We know that we have a lot to learn and unlearn to ensure we are a Culturally safe and welcoming community for First Nations people.
 We commit to active anti-racism, creating space for and amplifying the voices of First Nations women.
 We commit to continual education and action to